 The main focus of Science teaching in Lower Key Stage 2 is to enable pupils to broaden their scientific view of the world around them.
 Children do this through exploring, talking about, testing and developing ideas about everyday phenomena and the relationships between living things and familiar environments, and by beginning to develop their ideas about functions, relationships and interactions.

 Children ask their own questions about what they observe and make some decisions about which types of scientific enquiry are likely to be the best ways of answering them, including observing changes over time, noticing patterns, grouping and classifying things, carrying out simple fair tests and finding things out using secondary sources of information.
 Children draw simple conclusions and use some scientific language, first, to talk about and, later, to write about what they have found out.

 The main focus of Science teaching in Upper Key Stage 2 is to enable pupils to develop a deeper understanding of a wide range of scientific ideas.
 Children do this through exploring and talking about their ideas; asking their own questions about scientific phenomena; and analysing functions, relationships and interactions more systematically.

-At Upper Key Stage 2, children encounter more abstract ideas and begin to recognise how these ideas help them to understand and predict how the world operates.
+During Upper Key Stage 2, children encounter more abstract ideas and begin to recognise how these ideas help them to understand and predict how the world operates.
 Children begin to recognise that scientific ideas change and develop over time.
 Children select the most appropriate ways to answer scientific questions using different types of scientific enquiry, including observing changes over different periods of time, noticing patterns, grouping and classifying things, carrying out fair tests and finding things out using a wide range of secondary sources of information.

 Pupils draw conclusions based on their data and observations, use evidence to justify their ideas, and use their scientific knowledge and understanding to explain their findings.